3.9.1. Rules for drawing vegetation items

-If a tree is a local attraction that has cultural or historical significance, then draw it using a placemark of the “Locations” category of the “Culture and recreation — Attraction” type (see section 3.6.2.
-Rules for additing attributes to places (organizations)).
+If a tree is a local attraction with cultural or historical significance, draw it as a placemark of the “Locations” category and the “Culture and recreation — Attraction” type (see section 3.6.2.
+Rules for adding attributes to locations (organizations)).

 Vegetation may intersect with motorways that run through territories that are regularly developed if those motorways have one of the following classes:

 Both outside of and on territories that are regularly developed, vegetation of the “Park, square”, “Nature reserve” and “Cemetery” types may intersect with motorways of any type if these roads are exit ramps to these areas of vegetation or passages through said areas.

 Lawns should be enclosed (by edging, curbs, fences, etc.).
 Draw the item outline based on the physical border of the section containing vegetation.
 For example:

 Only draw lawns that are tended to.
 Land plots with damaged vegetation or that are not covered in greenery should not be drawn.

 Fields, meadows, and empty lots are not classified under this type: don't draw these items on YME.

 Draw “Urban vegetation” along the borders created by grass and trees/shrubs that were planted there.
 Don't draw lawns located inside urban vegetation a separate items.
 For example:

 Roads drawn using two lines can not cut through a vegetation item: draw these items along both sides of such roads (i.e. the road divides the vegetation).